FLIGHT CENTRE TRAVEL GROUP LIMITED

 Additional information on the roles and responsibilities of the Remuneration and Nomination Committee are set out in the Remuneration and Nomination Committee Charter.

-Directors’ attendance records, as well as the number of times the Remuneration and Nomination Committee met throughout the 2013/2014 financial year, are reported in the annual report's Meetings of Directors section.
+The composition of the Remuneration and Nomination Committee, the Directors’ attendance records, as well as the number of times the Remuneration and Nomination Committee met throughout the 2014/2015 financial year, are reported in the annual report's Meetings of Directors section.

 Independence and materiality